mikemfleming/underbar/README.md

 ## Questions
 If you have a question, raise an issue using Github's issue system and @ me.

+## Stuck?
+If you're using Chrome as your browser then you should familiarze yourself with their [dev tools](https://developers.google.com/web/tools/chrome-devtools/javascript/).

 ## Contributing
 This is a living document that we can use to train people up on JS.
 Submit a pull request if you